Webflow Community Resources: Forums, Courses & More

 Impressions are super important for brand visibility.
 The more people see your content, the more familiar they get with your brand.
 However, impressions alone don’t tell the whole story.
 You can have 10,000 impressions, but if no one’s engaging with the content, it’s like shouting into a void.

 On platforms like Google Ads and social media, impressions help boost awareness.
-For example, on Facebook, you might get thousands of impressions if your post is boosted, but it's the clicks that will tell you if your audience is actually interested in what you’re offering.
+For example, on Facebook, you might get thousands of impressions if your post is boosted, but it's the clicks that will tell you if your audience is interested in what you’re offering.

-If an impression is like someone glancing at a billboard, a click is when they actually take action and follow through.
+If an impression is like someone glancing at a billboard, a click is when they take action and follow through.

+In digital terms, a click happens when someone interacts with your ad by, well, clicking on it.
 Clicks are valuable because they represent engagement.
 Every click is a potential lead, customer, or sale.
 Whether it's clicking a link in an email or tapping a sponsored ad on Instagram, it shows that your content has piqued the user’s interest enough to take that next step.

 Clicks are often used to measure the success of your call to action (CTA).
 A high click-through rate (CTR) usually indicates that your ad or content is effective at grabbing attention.
+And let’s be honest, clicks feel a lot more satisfying than impressions because they’re a real indicator of user interest.

 Here’s the deal: impressions measure reach, while clicks measure engagement.
-Impressions tell you how many people saw your content, but clicks tell you who was actually interested.
+Impressions tell you how many people saw your content, but clicks tell you who was interested.

 If you’re running a brand-awareness campaign, impressions are your best friend.
 You want as many people as possible to know about your product or service.
+But if you’re focused on driving traffic to your website, increasing your click count is more important.

-Here’s where it gets interesting—you need both impressions and clicks to get the full picture of how well your campaign is doing.
+Here’s where it gets interesting:: you need both impressions and clicks to get the full picture of how well your campaign is doing.

 If you have a ton of impressions but very few clicks, it might be time to rethink your strategy.
 Maybe your ad isn’t enticing enough, or maybe you’re targeting the wrong audience.

 On the flip side, if you’re getting tons of clicks but low impressions, your content might not be reaching enough people to scale up your campaign.
 Balance is key.
-High impressions show that your campaign has reach, while high clicks show it’s working.
+High impressions show that your campaign has reach, while high clicks show that it’s working.

 To measure the relationship between impressions and clicks, we use Click-Through Rate (CTR).